Type 909 weapon trials ship: History

 The first ship, Bi Sheng, was completed as a weapons test range ship with Russian MR-90 "Front Dome" radar and electronic countermeasures.
-It operated as a electronic intelligence ship near Japan in February 2000 prior to PLAN exercises.
+It operated as an electronic intelligence ship near Japan in February 2000 prior to PLAN exercises.
 Bi Sheng was converted into a weapon trial ship at the Wuhu shipyard, and received pennant number 891 in October 2002; while at the shipyard the hull was designated "Wuhu-B" by Western intelligence.
 Bi Sheng was equipped with "Top Plate" air search radar and "Front Dome" fire control radar and may have test fired the CJ-10 land-attack cruise missile in August 2012.

 The design of the third ship, Zhan Tianyou, may have been a modified Type 636 hydrographic survey ship.
 It had a raised bow breakwater and an enclosed, instead of a lattice, foremast.

 According to the International Institute for Strategic Studies, by 2024 two were used as weapon trial ships and two were oceanographic research ships.